symfony/symfony-docs/components/messenger.rst

 Your own receiver
 -----------------

-A consumer is responsible for receiving messages from a source and dispatching them to the application.
+A receiver is responsible for receiving messages from a source and dispatching them to the application.

-Let's say you already proceed some "orders" on your application using a ``NewOrder`` message.
+Let's say you already processed some "orders" in your application using a ``NewOrder`` message.
 Now you want to integrate with a 3rd party or a legacy application but you can't use an API and need to use a shared CSV file with new orders.

 You will read this CSV file and dispatch a ``NewOrder`` message.
-All you need to do is your custom CSV consumer and Symfony will do the rest.
+All you need to do is to write your custom CSV receiver and Symfony will do the rest.

 First, create your receiver::